ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Introduction

-This is where we foresee the potential for social robots, that can concurrently communicate both with V2X-enabled vehicles and with humans, even conveying traffic-related information and instructions in ways that are familiar to humans, e.g., mimicking the gestures used by human policemen (therefore, we refer to our solution as \emph{ROBot POLiceman} or \emph{ROBOPOL}), or the light patterns of traffic lights.
+This is where we foresee the potential for social robots, that can concurrently communicate both with \ac{V2X}-enabled vehicles and with humans, even conveying traffic-related information and instructions in ways that are familiar to humans, e.g., mimicking the gestures used by human policemen (therefore, we refer to our solution as \emph{ROBot POLiceman} or \emph{ROBOPOL}), or the light patterns of traffic lights.
 The presence of such a communication mediator is even more important in cases of disruptions or breakdowns of the standard traffic regulation infrastructure, where the robot could be deployed to support the work of human policemen (also ensuring that they can devote most of their time and attention to those tasks that require their specific training in de-escalating dangerous situations).
-In this paper, we discuss the main technical enablers of the system as well as present our proof-of-concept (PoC) demonstrator.
-While the idea of using a robot in traffic has already been presented (e.g. \cite{ghaffarControllingTrafficHumanoid, kumaranCrossNotToCrossRobotic, chen2020traffic}), previous work has not addressed the topic from a broader view.
-To the best of our knowledge, we are the first to present the idea of using a social robot equipped with vehicular communication technology from a broader view and give an overview relevant literature.
-Our PoC demonstrator integrates three of the four key enablers and provides an important step towards employing such an all-encompassing system.

-The manuscript is organized as follows.
-We start with a related work overview in Section~II.
-Section~III discusses the main technical enablers of ROBOPOL in the context of cooperative intersection management, while the PoC is provided in Section~IV for the pedestrian crossing assistance use case.
-Section~V concludes the paper.
+The remainder of this manuscript is organized as follows.
+Section~II provides an overview of related work.
+Section~III motivates the use case, while Section~IV presents the corresponding proof-of-concept (PoC).
+The main technical enablers of ROBOPOL in the broader context of cooperative intersection management are discussed in Section~V. Finally, Section~VI concludes the paper.